2007 MercedesCup – Singles

-The Men’s Singles tournament of the 2007 Stuttgart Open tennis championship (also known as the Mercedes Cup) took place in Stuttgart, Germany, between 16 and 22 July 2007.
-32 players from 12 countries competed in the 5-round tournament.
+The Men’s Singles tournament of the 2007 Stuttgart Open tennis championship (also known as the Mercedes Cup) took place in Stuttgart, Germany, from 16 to 22 July 2007.
+Thirty-two players from twelve countries competed in the five-round tournament.
 The final winner was Rafael Nadal of Spain, who defeated Stanislas Wawrinka of Switzerland.
 The defending champion from 2006, David Ferrer, was eliminated in the second round.